What is the Community Police Review Board (CPRB)?

 Who can help me fill it out?

-The above organizations, with an asterisk (*), have agreed to provide assistance with filling out complaint forms.
+The above organizations marked with an asterisk (*) have agreed to provide assistance with filling out complaint forms.

-How will I know if the CPRB receive my complaint?
+How will I know if the CPRB received my complaint?

 You will receive a letter from the Board notifying you that your complaint has been received.